To enforce the numerical limits Congress has placed on immigration.

 Sponsor.
 Representative for Florida's 15th congressional district.
 Republican.

 Length: 5 pages

-This bill was introduced on November 14, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 14, 2005, in a previous session of Congress, but it did not receive a vote.

 Nov 14, 2005